 Our spa offers an extensive range of services, enveloped in an atmosphere that is both tranquil and luxurious.
 Shipboard treatments include skin care therapies, skin exfoliation, massage, reflexology, body wraps, facials, beauty treatments, nail services, and hair styling.
 We are also happy to offer relaxing overwater massages during the day you’ll spend on Motu Mahana, our private South Pacific paradise.

 Soak in the South Pacific sunshine with a day spent lounging by our outdoor pool.
-Cool off in the refreshing water, grab a cocktail from the adjacent Pool Bar, or take in the scenery from a comfortable lounge chair.
+Cool off in the refreshing water, grab the drink of the day from the Pool Bar, or take in the scenery from a comfortable lounge chair.

 Unique South Pacific Discovery for Young Explorers